ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 if caching the device to infrastructure mapping doesn't work well for a specific application.

-To find the relevant partition for a device, we query the `by-device` view, sending the device ID as the key:
+To find the relevant partition for a device, you query the `by-device` view, sending the device ID as the key:

 ```